 Poke bowls

-- Fish: you can’t make a poke bowl without delicious fresh fish / sushi-grade fish.
+- Fish: you can’t make a poke bowl without delicious fish.
 In this recipe, I used sushi-grade salmon.
 However, you can use sushi-grade tuna as well.
+It is your choice to serve it raw or cooked.

 - Rice: whether you use sushi rice, short-grain white rice, brown rice, jasmine rice, or gluten-free cauliflower rice, rice is an essential ingredient as it is the base ingredient for your bowl.
 Black rice is also fun, if you can find it.
 Check out an Asian grocery store or order it online.